Try4Cambodia group 22

 This planning also included getting official documents signed by multiple school staff, organisations and even our parents!
 And as expected, there were tons of emails written to everybody involved, back and forth.
 Our planning paid off in the end!

 And here is a link to ALL our planning

 Entire itinerary can be found on planning folder linked in ‘Preparation’

 Arrival at the airport, check-in with service partner and head to hotel

-Again service from 8am-5pm with lunch break, also including the computer skills session with the rugby coaches.
+Again service from 8am-5pm with lunch break, also including another computer skills session with the rugby coaches.

 NOTE Service is basically training kids/playing rugby to help the NGO, also conducted interviews with few coaches to take back to Singapore to see how the Global concern at our campus impacts them on the ground.

 Day 5 – Activity/Creativity